 In addition, for hearing-impaired customers and members of the German association for hearing-impaired persons, Deutscher Gehörlosen-Bund e.
 V., we operate a special online sales site.
 There, we offer a discounted mobile-communications and fixed-line portfolio that is tailored to the exact needs of hearing-impaired persons.
 Via the website, customers can either book desired rates directly or contact our Deaf Hotline.

 Since 2018, hearing-impaired people in Germany have had access to a 24-hour emergency call service with sign language interpreters for emergency situations.
 The service is jointly financed by the mandatory social security contribution paid by Deutsche Telekom to Germany’s Bundesnetzagentur (Federal Network Agency).

 Our various national companies also offer services for hearing-impaired persons.
 T-Mobile Czech Republic, for example, working in cooperation with the social enterprise Transkript Online, offers in its shops both a deaf hotline and an online-transcription service (a speech-to-text service for interactions either in person or over the phone).
 T-Mobile Polska offers its customers a sign-language-interpreting service via its shops and customer-service operations.

 Supporting users with simplified language

 According to studies, 12 percent of people in Germany are not able to grasp complicated texts.
 In our endeavor to make it easier for them to access our products, we also offer some of our product information in simpler language.
-Our #TAKEPART stories and selected pages from our CR report are also made available in simplified language.
+Also, our #TAKEPART stories, and a number of topic pages within this CR Report (under “experiencing sustainability” – “Nachhaltigkeit erleben”) are made available in simplified language.